 - The twigs are easily foraged if you have trees.
 You can cut the branches from a tree if you don’t find any fallen limbs.
 The grapevines can also be foraged if you have wild grapevine in your area.
 I’ve made several small and large grapevine wreaths from foraged vine.
 Here is one that I made at Christmas using foraged grapevine.

 If you are a DIY fan, shopping thrift stores can really save you money on a lot of items.
 You might enjoy reading Top Ten Tips for Successful Thrift Store Shopping.
-Catch Thrifting with the Gals every Wednesday at 1:00 EST Here.
+Catch Thrifting with the Gals over on Instagram Stories Here.

 DIY Hydrangea & Twig Project